How To Create A Small Wedding Guest List

 And if it’ll help avoid future drama amongst your family or friends, keeping your guestlist private (ie so that no one else knows who’s invited or not), might be worth considering.

 At the end of the day, it is your wedding day.
 If you want to invite 60 of your closest and call it a small wedding, do it!
 And if you’re looking for a wedding photographer who gets it and won’t be fussed between 50 guests or 60 guests, then I just might be your girl!
-Fill out the form below and let’s chat about your big day!!
+Click the button below to learn more about my wedding photography packages!!

 Previous